Udhaar Ki Zindagi: Production

-Udhaar Ki Zindagi was an official remake of the Telugu-language drama film Seetharamaiah Gari Manavaralu (1991), which starring Akkineni Nageswara Rao, Meena and Rohini Hattangadi.
+Udhaar Ki Zindagi was an official remake of the Telugu-language drama film Seetharamayya gari Manavaralu (1991), which starring Akkineni Nageswara Rao, Meena and Rohini Hattangadi.
 It was previously titled Kaagaz Ki Gudia.
 According to Deccan Herald's journalist Piali Banerjee, the film was shot in Hyderabad.

 Soundtrack

 Anand–Milind composed the soundtrack.
 The songs were authored by Sameer.
 "Thodi Hansi Hain" was widely appreciated for its lyrics.